MinecraftForge/Documentation/docs/rendering/teisr.md

 There is an overload that takes partialTicks as a parameter, but it is never called in vanilla.

 In order to use a TEISR, the Item must first satisfy the condition that its model returns true for `IBakedModel#isBuiltInRenderer`.
 Once that returns true, the Item's TEISR will be accessed for rendering.
 If it does not have one, it will use the default `TileEntityItemStackRenderer.instance`.
-For an example IBakedModel to use, see below.

 To set the TEISR for an Item, use `Item#setTileEntityItemStackRenderer`.
 Each Item can only ever provide one TEISR, and the getter is final so that mods do not return new instances each frame.